Small Business Planning

 1. The franchisor sells to unqualified, inexperienced, undercapitalized, or naive franchisees.
 In addition, franchisees are unrealistic about the workload of operating a franchise.

-2. The franchisor fails to control all aspects of the brand that they have created, leading to inconsistency and confusion.
+2. The franchisor fails to control all aspects of the brand it has created, leading to inconsistency and confusion.

 3. The franchisor fails to fully develop its systems and processes, leaving franchisees without a fully vetted road map to success.
 Franchisors sometimes rush to sell to franchisees to bring in early capital.

-4. The franchisor has not yet proven their concept, and they underestimate their competitors.
-Said another way, the franchise isn’t filling a unique enough need in the community while the competition already has a handle on the market.
+4. The franchisor has not yet proven its concept, and it underestimates its competitors.
+In other words, the franchise isn’t filling a unique enough need in the community, while the competition already has a handle on the market.

 5. The franchisee is a poor manager and cannot maintain high standards at the franchise.